Why your sunscreen might not be protecting you

 • Present all year round, even through windows or clouds

-A good sunscreen must therefore protect against both UVA and UVB rays .
+A good sunscreen must therefore protect against both UVA and UVB.

 SPF (Sun Protection Factor):